 Following such a range of direct effects on agriculture, lack of precipitation became apparent in the reduction of essential water resources (hydrological and underground water drought).
-Drying rivers and/or their low water levels could bring essential water-borne transport to a halt like in 1686 and in 1746.
-The operation of water-mills would cease, with consequent lack of flour and therefore bread (e.g. in 1686 and in 1746).
-In many cases people had to travel great distances with whatever grain they had salvaged to have it milled (e.g. in 1616).
-When springs, wells, fountains and other water sources dried out, drinking water for people and animals was simply not available locally; water had to be transported from distant places or scarce capital expended on buying it (e.g. in 1631 and in 1686).
-Low or standing water, combined with high temperatures, contributed to deteriorating water quality (green or stinking water) as in 1548 and in 1616 while associated decreases of the oxygen content of fishcultivation ponds led to extensive fish kills as in 1779.
+Drying rivers and/or their low water levels could bring essential water-borne transport to a halt.
+The operation of

+- 30 water-mills would cease, with consequent lack of flour and therefore bread.
+In many cases people had to travel great distances with whatever grain they had salvaged to have it milled.
+When springs, wells, fountains and other water sources dried out, drinking water for people and animals was simply not available locally; water had to be transported from distant places or scarce capital expended on buying it.
+Low or standing water, combined with high temperatures, contributed to deteriorating water quality - 35 (green or stinking water) while associated decreases of the oxygen content of fish-cultivation ponds led to extensive fish kills.
 It should be noted that the "fish-cultivation pond" has been a feature of the Czech economy for many centuries.
-These carefully-tended, often manmade, bodies of water, sometimes very extensive, have always constituted a major source of first-class protein in a land-locked country.

-It follows from the above that the impacts of droughts also had important socio-economic consequences (socio-economic drought), in the form of food shortages, increase of the price of grain, other crops and goods, requests for tax reduction, poverty, debt, distress, and even fully-blown famine (e.g. in 1571, 1638 and 1727).
+These carefully-tended, often man-made, bodies of water, sometimes very extensive, have always constituted a major source of first-class protein in a land-locked country. - 40 It follows from the above that the impacts of droughts also had important socio-economic consequences (socio-economic drought), in the form of food shortages, increase of the price of grain, other crops and goods, requests for tax reduction, poverty, debt, distress, and even fully-blown famine.
 Prohibition of grain exports and on the distillation of spirits from grain are among the administrative measures that may partly have ameliorated negative drought impacts.
-Although it has been maintained that hot, dry weather was often associated with locust outbreaks into central Europe, only in 1727-1728 were locusts reported in the Czech Lands during the selected years of extreme droughts (Brázdil et al., 2014).
+Although it has been maintained - 45 that hot, dry weather was often associated with locust outbreaks into central Europe, only in 1727-1728 were locusts reported in the Czech Lands during the selected years of extreme droughts (Brázdil et al., 2014).

 Finally, extreme droughts elicited certain cultural responses.
-On the religious level, these were reflected in the organisation of processions of entreaty (e.g. in 1683, 1746 and 1800), featuring prayers for rain and thematic sermons, some of them published (AS5).
+On the religious level, these were reflected in the organisation of processions of entreaty, featuring prayers for rain and thematic sermons, some of them published (AS5).
 "Creating drought" was also a charge levelled at people accused of witchcraft.
-A case in point was that of Tomáš Chvátal in 1681 (Rojčíková, 2000): "If he wanted to stop rain, he took spice, prepared a magic ointment and spread it in grease upon the breasts, three-times crossed himself, and then rain retreated. [...].
+A case in point was that of Tomáš Chvátal in 1681 (Rojčíková, 2000): "If he wanted to stop

+- 5 rain, he took spice, prepared a magic ointment and spread it in grease upon the breasts, three-times crossed himself, and then rain retreated. [...].
 Carrying three white pfennigs in the right shoe was another way of causing drought."
 In public space, extreme droughts could be recalled by folk/market songs.
-One example to survive is "A Key to the Rain, or a New Song for a Time of Drought" (Klíč od deště aneb Nová píseň v čas sucha), related to the drought of 1678, published in Prague in 1678 and a year later (AS3).
+One example to survive is "A Key to the Rain, or a New Song for a Time of Drought" (Klíč od deště aneb Nová píseň v čas sucha), related to the drought of 1678, published in Prague in 1678 and a - 10 year later (AS3).
 More substantial mementoes took the form of "hunger stones" in rivers (see Fig. 6).

-The impacts and responses described may be collated to constitute a model of ordered impacts, as proposed by Kates (1985) and documented more recently in greater detail by Dolák et al. (2015), Krämer (2015), and Luterbacher and Pfister (2015).
+The impacts and responses described may collated to constitute a model of ordered impacts, as proposed by Kates (1985) and documented more recently in greater detail by Dolák et al. (2015), Krämer (2015), and Luterbacher and Pfister (2015).